devadeboye/nigerian-covid-19-api/README.md

 ## Customization
-Note: to change the source of the covid19 data, edit the covidAppConfig.txt file at the root of the project, but bear it in mind that you may have to handle some things in the json format returned by your source is totally different from the default one.
+Note: to change the source of the covid19 data, edit the covidAppConfig.txt file at the root of the project, but bear it in mind that you may have to handle some things if the json format returned by your source is totally different from the default one.

 ## API